What is Peri/menopause?

 Physical

-• Menstrual cycle changes (cycle length, bleeding
+• Menstrual cycle changes (length, flow, and duration)

-• Hot flushes Night sweats
+• Hot flushes and or night sweats

-• Body and Joint pain
+• Joint and body pain

 • Muscle tension Decreased libido Hair loss